Install Avast Free Antivirus

 Next, avast!
 Free Antivirus Setup reminds you that some personal information is gathered, but it will never be used to identify you, or shared with third parties.
-Click Next.
+Click Continue.

-Installation starts with creating a System Restore point.
-This takes a minute or so.
+Installation starts with creating a System Restore point and downloading updates.
+This might take some time.
 Just stand by - after this the program will be installed.